5 Ways to Save Money on Your Groceries Without Paper Coupons

 If You Don't Want to Preserve Produce, Only Eat What's in Season

 Choosing not to preserve produce at home will in no way keep you from saving money by purchasing in season.
 Simply eat what is in season in your area, when it is in season and lower in price.
 Many people choose this route instead of spending their time preserving produce at home.
 Just do what fits your lifestyle best and you'll see the savings in the end.

-Discount Racks or Manager's Special Racks
+3. Shop the Discount Racks or Manager's Special Racks

 Something to look for when you are shopping is the discount rack.
 Your mileage will vary with this one depending on what the policy is for the stores that are available to you.
 These racks can save you quite bit of money on everything that the store sells and no, it's not out of date stuff.
 All of the items that I've purchased off of these racks in my stores are really great scores that saved me quite a bit of money.